mxsgrs/WebApiStarterPack/ReadMe.md

 to test it with your HTTP requests, saving time and making collaboration easier.

 HTTP requests are defined in .http files.
 Examples for this project can be found in the **Https** folder.
 Each file corresponds to a controller.
-There a still some limitations, it is not possible to add pre-request or post-response scripts like in Postman, but again this feature is young and will grow.
+There a still some limitations, it is not possible to add **pre-request or post-response scripts** like in Postman.

 ```http
 POST {{HostAddress}}/Authentication/CreateJwtBearer